 There are over 100 types of Arthritis.
 Recent studies suggest that anti-inflammatory drugs are doing very little and the side effects are of concern.
 Invasive surgeries, such as joint replacements, carry high risks that generally outweigh the benefits.
 Red Light Therapy is a natural treatment that is becoming popular as an alternative approach without the side effects.

-This article aims to look deeper into the effect of red light therapy – otherwise known as photobiomodulation or PMB – in the management of arthritis.
+This article dives deeper into the benefits of using red light therapy (aka photobiomodulation) in the management of arthritis.

 What Is Red Light Therapy?